reshinto/hft_notes/books_or_articles/tradingAndExchanges.md

 - Market type changes order properties, even with the same instructions.

 #### 4.1 WHAT ARE ORDERS, AND WHY DO PEOPLE USE THEM?
-- Orders are instructions to brokers and exchanges that arrange trades.
-- Orders specify instrument, side, size, and any extra conditions.
-- Most traders need orders because they cannot arrange trades personally.
-- Dealers arrange their own trades and do not use orders.
-- Carefully written orders protect interests when market conditions change.
-- Faster traders gain advantage; speed helps submit, cancel, and adjust orders.
-- Clear standard orders reduce communication errors in fast market settings.
-- This chapter defines standard orders and explains their main properties.

 **Core Ideas with Examples**
 1. What an order specifies